ropensci/roweb3/content/blog/2023-11-17-runiverse-wasm/index.md

 As explained below, not all R packages are supported yet; some packages need some fixes to work in WebAssembly, but coverage is rapidly growing.
 The r-universe dashboards shows which packages are available and link to the build logs to help you debug issues.

+__Update:__ Have a look at this [observable notebook](https://observablehq.com/d/6936259b898a25ce) for more ideas on how to use WebR on websites.

 {{< figureforgallery src="screenshot.png" alt="Screenshot of rOpenSci dashboard with WebAssembly icons highlighted" >}}

 ## What is WebAssembly